davetcc/hugojoomla/README.md

  * dbpass is the password for the user
  * outdir optional, defaults to current dir.
 Where to write the content files.
  * dbext the extension used for joomla tables in the db.
 Eg: tcc would be tcc_tablename
+ * buildtags optional, defaults to true.
+Turn on or off processing of tags.

 ## Building from source